mckennalab/Circuitseq/README.md

 ## Learn more / cite our publication

 For more information please refer to [our publication](https://www.biorxiv.org/content/10.1101/2022.01.25.477550v1).
-If you find this work useful please cite us:
+If you find this work useful, also consider citing our work:

 ```
 @article {Emiliani2022.01.25.477550,